Twentieth Century Timeline (1900 onwards)

 1921: Birth of Donald Campbell on the 23rd March.

-David Lloyd-George negotiated with Sin Fein and conceded the setting up of the Irish Free State.
+David Lloyd George negotiated with Sinn Fein and conceded the setting up of the Irish Free State.

 The Railways Act gives control of the railways to four major companies.